weaveworks-experiments/flux-classic/README.md

-# Weave Flux – Microservices Routing
+# Weave Flux – Microservice Routing

 Weave Flux provides a simple way to assemble microservices.
 It gives you a decentralized service router that makes the health and